-An environmental art installation for the EcoArts Australis conference 2019
+An environmental art installation for the EcoArts Australis conference, Wollongong May 2019

-Schools across Australia are invited to join Penny Sadubin to create a piece of environmental art for the upcoming EcoArts Australis conference, to be held in Wollongong in late May.
+8 Schools from across NSW and SA collaborated with Penny Sadubin to create a piece of environmental art for the EcoArts Australis conference, held in Wollongong in late May 2019.

 The schools had responded to my invitation to help 3D print models of Murray Cod, the fish representing the dire ecological stress that the river system is under.
 My installation responds to the “fish kill” events that occurred on a 30km stretch of the Darling River in December ‘18 and January ‘19.
 Shocking images hit the media of first thousands, then millions of fish suffocated to death in stagnant water depleted of oxygen.
 Giant Murray Cod, some around 50 years old, or some even older, that have lived through previous challenging drought cycles had nowhere to go and the sight of these grand fish still and lifeless in such numbers is surely the most emblematic image of the complex threats to our native wildlife and ecosystems of recent times.
 This time though, the ecosystem has been pushed to the brink by not only drought and changing climate but the over extraction of water leading to poor water quality, blue green alagal blooms depleting oxygen and the perfect storm for ecosystem collapse.